scbrown-224/kudos-board/README.md

 #### CORE FEATURES

-- [ X] **Home Page**
+- [X] **Home Page**
-  - [X ] Displays header, banner, search, board grid, and footer.
+  - [X] Displays header, banner, search, board grid, and footer.
-  - [X ] Displays preview of all boards on initial page load.
+  - [X] Displays preview of all boards on initial page load.
-    - [ X] Boards previews should show an image/gif and board title.
+    - [X] Boards previews should show an image/gif and board title.
-  - [X ] Users can click on a category (recent, celebration, thank you, inspiration) to filter the boards.
+  - [X] Users can click on a category (recent, celebration, thank you, inspiration) to filter the boards.
-    - [X ] Recent displays most recently created boards.
+    - [X] Recent displays most recently created boards.
-    - [ X] Other categories display boards of that type.
+    - [X] Other categories display boards of that type.
-  - [ X] Users can search for a board by name.
+  - [ ] Users can search for a board by name.
-  - [X ] Users can click on a board to navigate to a new page containing that board.
+  - [X] Users can click on a board to navigate to a new page containing that board.
-  - [ X] Users can create a new board.
+  - [X] Users can create a new board.
-    - [ X] Boards should have a title, category, and author (optional).
+    - [X] Boards should have a title, category, and author (optional).
-  - [ X] User can delete boards.
+  - [X] User can delete boards.

-- [ X] **Board Page**
+- [X] **Board Page**
-  - [X ] Displays a list of all cards for a board.
+  - [X] Displays a list of all cards for a board.
-    -  [X ] Each card features a text message.
+    -  [X] Each card features a text message.
     -  [ ] Each card features a gif found using the [GIPHY API](https://developers.giphy.com/docs/api/).
-    -  [X ] Users can optionally sign the card as the author.
+    -  [X] Users can optionally sign the card as the author.
--   [ X] Cards can be upvoted.
+-   [ ] Cards can be upvoted.
--   [ X] Cards can be deleted.
+-   [ ] Cards can be deleted.

 #### STRETCH FEATURES